pass-antibiotics/pass-antibiotics.github.io/research/care-homes/index.md

     </ol>
 </div>

+### Design workshops

+We held three design workshops in 3 of the 5 UK care homes we had completed interviews and observations.
+3 to 9 staff joined each workshop, lasting roughly 2 hours.
+Staff included care home managers, senior care and nursing staff, and day-to-day care staff.

+Workshop activities aimed to find out more about the pressures and anxieties experienced by care staff on a daily basis that might impact how well care homes are able to support antibiotic stewardship.
+Staff completed worksheets and undertook activities that invited them to describe, reflect, evaluate their experiences or generate new ideas, both as individuals or in small groups.
+These fed into whole-group discussions.

 ## What did we find?

 ### Electronic health records

+In 2016--2017, data from 135 care homes showed that:

-- The rate of antibiotic prescribing for care home residents was about twice the rate for older adults in the general population.
+- the rate of antibiotic prescribing for care home residents was about twice the rate for older adults in the general population.
-- Residents who had recently moved into the care home, were nearer to the end of life, and had more long-term medical conditions were most likely to be prescribed antibiotics.
+- residents who had recently moved into the care home, were nearer to the end of life, and had more long-term medical conditions were most likely to be prescribed antibiotics.
-- Almost a third of antibiotics were repeat prescriptions, likely for prevention of infection.
+- almost a third of antibiotics were repeat prescriptions, likely for prevention of infection.
-- Urinary tract infections and chest infections led to the most antibiotic prescriptions.
+- urinary tract infections and chest infections led to the most antibiotic prescriptions.
 Most of the time, the type of prescription was in line with guidelines for treatment of infections in primary care.
 However, there are no care home-specific guidelines for antibiotic prescription.
-- There was wide variation in the rate of antibiotic prescriptions in different care homes.
+- there was wide variation in the rate of antibiotic prescriptions in different care homes.
 More research is needed to understand what causes this variation.

+Detailed results are available from [Smith *et al.* (2020)](#Smith2020).

+### Observations

+**Roles and responsibilities** Staff recognised their role in infection prevention but approaches and focus varied across the care homes.
+Care homes had a range of policies, routines or systems in place for optimising infection prevention and control.
+This included in relation to promoting good hygiene but also patient management (e.g. avoiding aspiration, maintaining hydration to reduce risks of urinary tract infections).

+In contrast staff did not see themselves as having a particular role in antibiotic stewardship and did not have training or feedback on antibiotic use.

+**Escalation and avoiding escalation** Preventing negative outcomes from deterioration was a high priority; staff were focused on monitoring residents and responding to any sign of deterioration.
+Any escalation, e.g. calling in the GP, significantly increased the likelihood a resident would be prescribed antibiotics.
+Familiarity with the resident, staff experience and confidence, relative expectations, and concerns about litigation, all influenced escalation decisions.

+**Continuity and consistency of medical services** Continuity of GP and relationship with care home staff facilitated flexible conversations about antibiotic use.
+Inconsistency in antibiotic prescribing between GPs and out of hours services was problematic.

+**Medicines management** Issues around medication management, including prescribing and dispensing problems, were seen to contribute to the risk of resident deterioration and subsequent escalation.

+### Design workshops

+We found the following factors made it harder for care homes to support good stewardship:

+* external staff and services using different criteria to assess a resident’s health and make treatment decisions
+* frustrated communication with local GPs or pharmacies around prescriptions appropriateness and timely dispensing
+* barriers to good communication between care home staff
+* insufficient 1-to-1 time to observe and monitor residents closely
+* lack of digitisation of tasks
+* insufficient opportunities to co-work with families and relatives to plan the best infection care for residents
+* insufficient training for all staff around common care home infections.

+# Intervention development

+We are using what we have learnt and to develop interventions that will address antibiotic resistance in healthcare.
+This involves:

+- reviewing barriers and facilitators of stewardship
+- identifying mechanisms of change and behaviour change techniques
+- collaborating with practitioners to decide how best to deliver behaviour change techniques in terms of feasibility and acceptability.

+{% include  pass_intervention_flex.html %}

 <br>
 <ul class="breadcrumb">